kylesykes/alphabet_wall/README.md

 # alphabet_wall

-Code repository for arduino alphabet wall
+This is a repo to store all the arduino files I use to program my Arduino alphabet wall.